Experience Somatic Psychotherapy forMind–Body Healing

 • Improved emotional regulation: Learn to identify and manage physiological and emotional responses to stress.

-• Enhanced self-awareness: Increase awareness of how emotions and body sensations are interconnected.
+• Enhanced self-awareness: Increase awareness of the interconnectedness between emotions and bodily sensations.

 • Trauma resolution: Release unresolved trauma safely and gradually.

-• Stress reduction: Reduce chronic tension, anxiety, and physical discomfort associated with stress.
+• Stress reduction: Reduce chronic tension, anxiety, and physical discomfort.

 • Empowerment: Reclaim a sense of control and connection to your body and mind.